anshulsinghh/blinkaway/README.md

 This app is still a work in progress, but the basic functionality is there.
 Additionally, this app only works for MacOSX only at the moment.
 This is because the app utilizes applescript to close out windows.
 The app also only closes Netflix in Google Chrome at the moment.
 I am working on improving the user interface, and adding support to closing more apps.

-How Do I Use This Code?
+# How Do I Use This Code?
-Download the code or use git clone
+- Download the code or use git clone
-Make sure you have NodeJS Installed
+- Make sure you have NodeJS Installed
+- Unzip the brfv4 zip file
-Cd into the code directory and type npm start
+- Cd into the code directory and type npm install to retrieve all the appropriate packages
+- Type npm start to run the code